Skip to content

 • Training programs for law enforcement authorities worldwide (customs, police, regulatory agencies, national health authorities, courts); for all new arrivals at the head office; and locally in several countries;

-• Events to build awareness through communication campaigns, including with front-line partners (distributors and pharmacies)
+• Events to build awareness through communication campaigns, including with front-line partners (distributors and pharmacies).

 TAKING PROACTIVE ACTION BY SETTING UP COLLABORATION ON SEVERAL LEVELS:

-between pharmaceutical companies through associations (European Federation of Pharmaceutical Industries and Associations (EFPIA), Pharmaceutical Security Institute (PSI), G5 Santé, etc.), with law enforcement authorities (participation in joint operations with Interpol, the World Customs Organization and Europol) and with national health authorities, as well as with other stakeholders such as online platforms.
+Between pharmaceutical companies through associations (European Federation of Pharmaceutical Industries and Associations (EFPIA), Pharmaceutical Security Institute (PSI), G5 Santé, etc.), with law enforcement authorities (participation in joint operations with Interpol, the World Customs Organization and Europol) and with national health authorities, as well as with other stakeholders such as online platforms.

 In case of doubts or questions